-- Let clients know your process, (website, marketing, fee agreement) - Steps to solve problem?
-(Meetings, questionnaire, research, drafting, review, final steps, closing the matter, etc.) - Show the steps - What part of the process does the client play? - Do you stick to the process?
+- Let clients know your process, ideally on your website and other marketing materials and in your fee agreement - Are there steps you take to solve this legal problem?
+(Meetings, questionnaire, research, drafting, review, final steps, closing the matter, etc.) - Are you showing your client the steps? - What part of the process does the client play? - Do you stick to the process?